MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/first_steps/example.rst

 ------

 1. Ensure you have installed MFA via :ref:`installation`.
-2. Ensure you have downloaded the pretrained model via :code:`mfa model download g2p mandarin_pinyin_g2p`
+2. Ensure you have downloaded the pretrained model via :code:`mfa model download g2p mandarin_china_pinyin_mfa`
 3. Download the prepared Mandarin dataset from (`example Mandarin corpus`_) and extract it somewhere on your computer

 .. note::